 What is the difference between MySQL and SQL?

-- Mysql is available free because it is open source, but SQL is not an open source.
+- Mysql is available free because it is open source, but SQL is not open-source.

-- Mysql offers updateable views, but SQL offers indexed views which are more powerful.
+- Mysql offers updatable views, but SQL offers indexed views that are more powerful.

 - Mysql does not support XML, but SQL supports XML.

 - Mysql not supported Auto tuning but SQL can.

 - Mysql did not support User-defined functions, but SQL supported.

 - Mysql support Transaction is very much limited but SQL support extensively and entirely offered.